BoYanZh/Canvas-Syncer/README.md

 # Canvas-Syncer

-A script that let you sync your local files / ??? with canvas.
+A async python script that sync files and folders across Canvas Files and local.

 ## Usage